steveya/steveya.github.io/_posts/2024-07-12-volatility-forecasts-1.md

 \end{equation}
 $$

-in this formulation, $$\alpha_t$$ is no longer a constant as in the ES model, but is determined by the set of variables $$X_t$$, which includes a constant term and $$\lvert r_t \rvert$$ or $$r_t^2$$ that measures the magnitude of the most recent return, and/or $$r_t$$ which can introduce leverage effects into the model.
+in this formulation, $$\alpha_t$$ is no longer a constant as in the ES model, but is determined by the set of **transition variables** $$X_t$$, which can include a constant term and $$\lvert r_t \rvert$$ or $$r_t^2$$ that measures the magnitude of the most recent return, and/or $$r_t$$ which can introduce leverage effects into the model, among others.
 The auther went on to demonstrate that STES performed competitively against ES and other GARCH models in terms of 1-step forecast error for major equity indices.

 Not being on a vol trade desk of any sort, my research interest was not about forecasting realized volatility.
 I wanted to tackle a different but related problem: how to quantitatively select the $$\alpha$$ parameter of a exponential smoothing model.
 The technique used in this paper not only addresses this problem in the context of vol forecasting, but also resonate with some other work I have seen before at work.
-At the end I chose another method that is more suited to the problems I had, but this paper left an impression on me.
-Years later, recently I saw its follow-up paper [(Liu, Taylor, Choo 2020)](https://doi.org/10.1016/j.econmod.2020.02.021) that extended the model to test if past trading volumn help forecast realized volatility and analyze the robustness of the STES model to outliers.
+At the end I chose another method that is more suited to the specific problems I had, but this paper left an impression on me.
+Years later in the present day, I saw its follow-up paper [(Liu, Taylor, Choo 2020)](https://doi.org/10.1016/j.econmod.2020.02.021) that extended the model to test if past trading volumn help forecast realized volatility and analyze the robustness of the STES model to outliers.
+I decide to see if I can replicate their results and maybe extend their model with other variables in the future.

 ## Results
-First we try to replicate some of the simulation and market results from the (Liu et al 2020) paper.
-They first fit the ES model and the STES model (and other GARCH models) on a training sample of simulated GARCH time series contaminated by extreme outliers, and measure their performance on the test sample 1-step ahead root mean square forecast error.
-They found that on this simulated data, the STES can already slightly outperform the ES model in the presence of outliers.
-Repeating the author's experiement on 1000 runs of simulated contaminated GARCH time series, I found that one of the STES model using $$\lvert r_t \rvert$$ slightlyoutperformed the ES model on average, listed in Table 1.
-However, I do not think there is a reason STES should outperform the ES model on the simulated data, as the groudtruth is a constant parameter GARCH model with some added outliers.
+### STES vs ES on Simulated Returns

-Table 1: Comparison of the STES model and the ES model on simulated data ($$\eta = 4$$).
+First let us replicate some of their results from the (Liu et al 2020) paper.
+They horserace a set of volatility forecast models that include the ES model and the STES model by fitting their parameters on a training sample and compare their test-sample metrics that includes RMSE among others.
+They do this first on simulated GARCH time series contaminated by extreme outliers, and found that on the simulated data, the STES can already slightly outperform the ES model, and can better handle outliers.
+My result is listed in Table 1 with the their results.
+While I cannot reproduce their numbers, I actually do not think there is a reason why STES should outperform the ES model on the simulated data, as the groudtruth is a constant parameter GARCH model with some added outliers.
+I follow the author's model naming convention: STES-AE means that only the aboslute return (AE) is used as the transition variable.
+Similarly, STES-E&AE&SE contains both returns (E), absolute returns (AE) and squared returns (SE) as transition variables.

 | Model | RMSE | (Liu et al 2020) |
 | --- | --- | --- |